 Check the video before taking your laptop: http://www.youtube.com/watch?feature=player_embedded&v=nb-fW7F9D-M

-Or read more about good backpacks here: http://www.adventureinsurance.co.uk/blog/how-to-choose-a-backpack-for-travelling.html about 7 years agoAnswered by Mary via Travellr.com
+Or read more about good backpacks here: http://www.adventureinsurance.co.uk/blog/how-to-choose-a-backpack-for-travelling.html over 7 years agoAnswered by Mary via Travellr.com